|

 are also reported by Anandhi CL et al7

 in their study on non allopathic practitioners.
+The present

 study has also reported similar consensus on question related to ways